nautobot/nautobot/docs/installation/netbox.md

 # yum install -y gcc python2 python-devel python-pip libxml2-devel libxslt-devel libffi-devel graphviz openssl-devel
 ```

-!!! info
-    As of v2.1.0, NetBox supports integration with the [NAPALM automation](https://napalm-automation.net/) library.
-NAPALM allows NetBox to retrieve live data from devices and return it to a requester via its REST API.

-    Installation of NAPALM is optional.
-To enable it, simply install the "napalm" package using your distribution's package manager.

 You may opt to install NetBox either from a numbered release or by cloning the master branch of its repository on GitHub.

 ## Option A: Download a Release